rivue/Gamified-Study-Tool/README.md

     # then add ability to leave libraries (later)

         - ⭐️ add google auth
-        - ⭐️ let units / sections / courses have spacings / duplicate values as others in db
+        - ⭐️ let units / sections / courses have duplicate values as others in db
             - ⭐️ add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study
             - ⭐️ add support for multiple file upload as well
         - ⭐️ add ability to see uploaded files in library (list of their names) and maybe even file preview (would require nosql db or something maybe)